jliclaire/MERN_Vivify_Roofing/README.md

 * Testing libraries: we use Jest and react-testing-library to test our UI.
-We use Jest because it is intended specifically for DOM testing with React and we use react-testing-library because its API is more straightforward and offers less opportunity for errors of inexperienced than does Enzyme.
+We use Jest because it is intended specifically for DOM testing with React and we use react-testing-library because its API is more straightforward and offers less opportunity for errors of inexperience than does Enzyme.

 * Dotenv: to store secrets in the environmental variables.